 ALERT: Please note that automatic erasing by Scribit is not supported on glass surface and the erasing function could seriously damage your glass surface and pose a risk for people around.
 Scribit APP wouldn’t allow you to start erasing on glass if you have input the correct data.

 It is essential that you remove the markers from the pen holders when the device is not drawing - that will significantly prolong their life.
 Put the markers inside Scribit just before launching a drawing, and remove them as soon as the design has been completed.

 Marker life heavily depends on drawing size and complexity.
 As per our tests, a single Scribit Original Glass Marker is able to cover more than 250mt/820 feet.

-A worn out marker could be reactivated by keeping it for at least 48 hours upside down.
-Of course, the reactivation is not always guaranteed because it is strictly related to how much metres the marker has already performed with your Scribit.
+A worn-out marker could be reactivated by keeping it for at least 48 hours upside down.
+Of course, the reactivation is not always guaranteed because it is strictly related to how many metres the marker has already performed with your Scribit.
 Our marker packaging can help you track your markers’ life - flip the already used markers to mark them.

 Please note that your glass surface should be 2.10 square metres of size - the 10 additional cm are usually required for the suction cups size.

 Please always consider the outdoor environment - if too hot it might affect the markers durability and the suction cups reliability.

 “Liquid chalk” and “Neon” are some common terms for the glass markers available on the market.
 Every marker that fits your pen holder could be an option.
 Note however that most of the other brands’ solutions require nib pressure, which is difficult to achieve with Scribit, thus Scribit Original Glass markers, being specifically designed for the robot are best suited for it.

 Please be advised that in your Scribit starter kit we have provided you with different marker adapters to enable you to use almost any marker of your choice.